 The NHA CollegeBound™ Scholarship

 The NHA difference is about preparing students for a lifetime of success.
-Since our commitment extends beyond the 8th grade, the NHA CollegeBound™ Scholarship was established to provide four of our eighth-grade students with a one-time-only college scholarship in the amount of $5,000.
+Since our commitment extends beyond the 8th grade, the NHA CollegeBound™ Scholarship was established to provide six of our eighth-grade students with a one-time-only college scholarship in the amount of $5,000.
 Please read on so your children don’t miss out on this amazing opportunity.

 The NHA CollegeBound™ Scholarship is open to all currently enrolled eighth-grade students who are attending an NHA school.